kalutheo/elm-ui-explorer/FAQ.md

 ## Why is there a lamba in the definition of the story and what are the arguments it takes  ?

-When defining a story, `elm-ui-explorer` allows to define a lambda function that can help you to use the some Custom Model to bring interactivity to your stories.
+When defining a story, `elm-ui-explorer` allows us to define a lambda function that can help you to bring interactivity to your stories.

-Let's say that you defined some locale in your model:
+Let's say that you defined some [locale](https://en.wikipedia.org/wiki/Locale_(computer_software)) in your model:

 ```elm
 type Locale